 "I was first taught this practice by holding on to the elbows with the opposite hands to establish the placement of the elbows and forearms.
 This is OK once or twice but as I found out the body will never be equal, never balanced with this method - the shoulders will always be uneven and 5, 10 years down the line you have created an imbalance in the body which is difficult to correct - you will not have a completely systematical base.
 If we move on to Sirsasana variations, any imbalance becomes more apparent.
 Also, where the weight is in head balance is the key - it’s often placed incorrectly."

 Shoulder balance cycle should follow head balance cycle.
 However, head balance shouldn't really be attempted until a competent shoulder balance practice has been established.
 We will look through different approaches to shoulder balance using props and different set ups as it's again a posture that is often misinterpreted and turned into a neck balance - this is not good for the body.
 For those that wish too we will also work through several variations and follow on practices to complete the Savangasana cycle.

-Alongside the technical application of the asanas, we will once again focus on key principles, concepts, breathing methods and more to experience the practice from a fresh perspective.
+Alongside the technical application of the asanas, we will focus on key principles, concepts, breathing methods and more to experience the practice from a fresh perspective.